shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ## Conclusion

 There is still a long way to go with fine-tuning toAchieve higher accuracy.
-There are sentences that have a question mark about them.
+There are sentences that have a <b/>
-We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of accuracy and reliability.
+question mark about them.
+We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a <b/>
+high level of accuracy and reliability.
 That is why the value of the thresholds is important.
-Full confidence is to set the thresholds  to 0.8000.
+Full confidence is to set the thresholds <b/>
+to 0.8000.
 A minor number of sentences will be generated incorrectly.
-But, after reviewing the data set, I decided to go lower, setting the threshold to 7.620.
+But, after reviewing the data set, I decided to go lower, <b/>
-This may result in more accidentally created sentences, but mass generated sentences required, also.
+setting the threshold to 7.620.
+This may result in more accidentally created sentences, but mass generated sentences required, also.<b/>

 ## Troubleshoot